Getting Started with Barrd

 - Project-specific customization — placeholders for your stack, patterns, and domain terms

 On the Team plan, invite your team to share projects, tasks, and context.
-Everyone — human and AI — works from the same picture.

 - Shared projects — all team members see the same tasks and plans